Why Does the Court Make Me Go to Parenting Education Classes?

 - How children react to divorce or separation, how to spot problems, what to tell them about divorce or separation, how to keep communication open and how to answer questions and concerns the children may have about the process

 - How parents can help their children during the divorce or separation, specific strategies, ideas, tools, and resources for assistance

 - How to make sure that children are not placed in the middle or used as tools for litigation

 - How parents can help children after the divorce or separation and how to deal with new family structures and different sets of rules

 - Understanding that cooperation may sometimes be inappropriate in cases of domestic violence

 Questions About Co-Parenting After Divorce?
-Contact the Law Office of Lyons & Associates
+Contact Lyons & Associates

 At Lyons & Associates, we bring a high level of personalized service and attention to men and women in New Jersey.
 To schedule an appointment regarding divorce or child custody conflicts, contact us online or call our office at 908-575-9777.